-Cerro Pachon is located 10km southeast and 0.5km higher than CTIO (Cerro Tololo Inter-American Observatory), at an altitude of 2.701m, in the Chilean Andes.
+Cerro Pachon is located 10km southeast and 0.5km higher than CTIO (Cerro Tololo Inter-American Observatory), at an altitude of 2.7 km, in the Chilean Andes.

 The geographical coordinates of the SOAR telescope are:

 Cerro Pachón is about a 1h 45min drive east of the city of La Serena, where the SOAR offices and headquearters are located.
-The observatory can be accessed by driving on route 41 for 50 km, then making a right on the dirt road that extends for another 20km to Cerro Pachón, and also leads to the Cerro Tololo Interamerican Observatory (CTIO).
-However, public access is restricted by a guarded gate just a few hundred meters from the main 41 route.
+The observatory can be accessed by driving on Route 41 for 50 km, then making a right on the dirt road that extends for another 50 km to Cerro Pachón, and also leads to the Cerro Tololo Interamerican Observatory (CTIO).
+However, public access is restricted by a guarded gate just a few hundred meters from the main Route 41 road.

 On the same mountain as SOAR, about 0.4km far from north, is the Gemini South Observatory, close enough to access Gemini instruments and its mirror-coating facility.
 At the end of a narrow access road is the leveled 3.600 m² plataform (142m long and 35m wide at the larger point), on which SOAR sits.